geoffreyQiu/recsys-examples/corelib/dynamicemb/benchmark/README.md

 ### Test Results

-We test the `BatchedDynamicEmbeddingTables` under different capacities with the same HBM consumption for embeddings, leading to different HBM proportion.
+We test the `BatchedDynamicEmbeddingTablesV2` under `capacity=128x1024x1024`.

 The overhead(ms) on H100 80GB HBM3, used pow-law(alpha=1.05) as input.
 - embedding_dtype: float32
 - embedding_dim: 128
 - cache_algorithm: lru
+- cache_ratio: 1.0 and 0.1
+- capacity: 24M when cache_ratio=1.0, 256M when cache_ratio=0.1
 - num_iterations: 100
-- num_embeddings: 8M for hbm_ration=1, 64M for hbm_ratio=0.125

 ![benchmark result of BatchedDynamicEmbeddingTables with torchrec](./benchmark_bdet_results.png)